ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP/3 server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
-If it does not, it SHOULD reply with status code 404 (Section 6.5.4, {{!RFC7231}}).
+If it does not, it SHOULD reply with status code 404 (Section 15.5.4, [HTTP]).
-If it does, it MAY accept the session by replying with a 2xx series status code, as defined in Section 15.3 of {{!SEMANTICS=I-D.ietf-httpbis-semantics}}.
+If it does, it MAY accept the session by replying with a 2xx series status code, as defined in Section 15.3 of {{!HTTP=RFC9110}}.
 The WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.

 From the client's perspective, a WebTransport session is established when the client receives a 2xx response.
 From the server's perspective, a session is